LumoRez07/Flow/README.md

 - Wake phrase support follows the selected voice language.
 - Voice tracking currently supports English, Turkish, Arabic, German, French, and Spanish.
+- Settings now include microphone selection, live level preview, noise gate, and gain tuning for voice features.
 - English is bundled; the other Vosk models are downloaded on demand from Settings.
 - Groq features are optional and require a user-provided API key.

 ## Remote Messaging

 Flow includes a remote sender and inbox flow for pushing text into a running teleprompter session.
+Cloud sessions can expose quick-connect links and QR codes with the receiver UUID and access password prefilled, and senders can monitor queued messages as they move to accepted or denied.
 Remote infrastructure is still evolving, so very heavy usage may hit temporary service limits.

 ## Privacy